Class AbstractDelegate<C extends JComponent>

 Component.getSize()for more information.- Returns:

-- The height of the component.
+- The height of the component in developer pixels (not scaled for high DPI).

 -